 Artificial insemination: Artificial insemination involves transferring the sperm (from the partner or a donor) into the uterus.
 Fertilization then takes place inside the woman’s body.

-In vitro fertilization is another method used in reproductive medicine.
 “In vitro” is Latin for “in glass” and refers to “test tube” fertilization.
 In this method, the doctor performs the egg retrieval using a needle and ultrasound technology.
 The eggs are then “fertilized” in a test tube using sperm from the partner or a donor.
 Hormonal stimulation is almost always needed before egg retrieval, in order to collect more mature eggs.